t-pereira06/42_philosophers/README.md

 ```bash
 $ make
 ```
-After compiling, execute the program, followed by the map:
+After compiling, execute the program, followed by the arguments:
 ```bash
 $ ./philo number_of_philosophers time_to_die time_to_eat time_to_sleep [number_of_times_each_philosopher_must_eat]